LoKo-DevGirls/hackathon-server/README.md

 ![logo](./Logos/Logo-01.png)

 **OnTheGround Open API** for everyone who want to get or store all knowledge about recycling in your area ✨ You can read the data and also write the data to our database.
 Please help us to cover all trashes and local areas.
+Some garbage is still too early to be buried under the ground.

 ## <br/>